copdips/copdips.github.io/_posts/2021/2021-01-04-python-lint-and-format.md

 ### Git commit

-Each time we use git commit to stage some files, these filew will be sent to pre-commit to be checked against to the hooks defined in `.pre-commit-config.yaml`.
-Internally, the tool runs `.pre-commit-config.yaml` on commit
+Each time we use git commit to stage some files, these files will be sent to pre-commit to be checked against to the hooks defined in `.pre-commit-config.yaml`.

+### Temporarily disabling hooks

+The [official doc](https://pre-commit.com/#temporarily-disabling-hooks) gives the example how to disable explicitly hooks by hooks' ids: `SKIP=flake8 git commit -m "foo"`, but if you want to disable completely all the hooks, an easy way might be found [here](https://stackoverflow.com/a/7230886) by using `git commit --no-verify` or its shortcut `git commit -n`.
+If you use [pre-commit during push](https://pre-commit.com/#pre-commit-during-push), you can disable pre-commit during push by `git push --no-verify` or `git push -n`.